-In the summer of 2018, the British Columbia government announced that major infrastructure projects in British Columbia will be built using a new Community Benefits Agreement which, according to the government, will include a targeted approach to maximizing apprenticeship opportunities and a focus on priority hiring and training of Indigenous people and women.
-Importantly, under the Community Benefits Agreement, within 30 days of employment on the jobsite, any non-worker or worker from another affiliation will be required to join the union for work specific to the project.
+In the summer of 2018, the British Columbia government announced that major infrastructure projects in British Columbia will be built using a new Community Benefits Agreement, which, according to the government, will include a targeted approach to maximizing apprenticeship opportunities and a focus on priority hiring and training of Indigenous people and women.
+Importantly, under Community Benefits Agreement, within 30 days of employment on the job site, any non-worker or worker from another affiliation will be required to join the union for work specific to the project.
 The first horizontal infrastructure projects to be delivered using this framework will be the Pattullo Bridge Replacement Project, the four-laning projects on the Trans-Canada Highway between Kamloops and Alberta and the Broadway Subway Project, while the first vertical infrastructure project to use the Community Benefits Agreement will be the Cowichan District Hospital Replacement Project.

 While Ontario and British Columbia have been the most active jurisdictions in using a PPP approach, several PPP projects have been procured in other provinces, as well as federally and municipally.
-The Province of Quebec has executed major road, hospital and prison projects using a PPP model.
-The Province of Alberta has also employed the PPP approach and has completed a number of PPP road and school projects and an expansion of a water and wastewater treatment facility.
+The province of Quebec has executed major road, hospital and prison projects using a PPP model.
+The province of Alberta has also employed the PPP approach and has completed a number of PPP roads and schools projects and an expansion of a water and wastewater treatment facility.
 In addition, the City of Edmonton has reached financial close with respect to its Valley Line Southeast LRT Project and its Valley Line West LRT Extension, with the latter procured as a design-build-finance.
 Also active in the PPP market is the City of Calgary, which is currently procuring the Green Line LRT Project.
 New Brunswick, Nova Scotia, Manitoba, the Northwest Territories and Nunavut have also been active in the PPP market, with the City of Moncton's DBF Downtown Centre project having reached financial close in New Brunswick, and the Northwest Territories' closing of the Stanton Hospital P3.
-Nova Scotia has also recently reached financial close on its project to twin Highway 104, which will be delivered as a DBFOM project (further defined below), and has embarked on the redevelopment of the QEII Health Sciences Centre.
+Nova Scotia has also recently reached financial close on its project to twin Highway 104, which will be delivered as a design-build-finance-operate-maintain project, and has embarked on the redevelopment of the QEII Health Sciences Centre.

-After disbanding its P3 Secretariat in 2009, the Province of Saskatchewan reinvigorated its PPP program with the establishment of SaskBuilds Corporation, a Treasury Board Crown Corporation, in October 2012.
+After disbanding its P3 Secretariat in 2009, the province of Saskatchewan reinvigorated its PPP program with the establishment of SaskBuilds Corporation, a Treasury Board Crown Corporation, in October 2012.
 SaskBuilds' first project, a longterm care facility, reached financial close in 2014.
 SaskBuilds has now closed two major projects: the Regina Bypass project and the two joint-use schools projects (consisting cumulatively of 18 elementary schools), and the Saskatchewan Hospital North Battleford project is currently under construction.
 Saskatoon and Regina, the two largest municipalities in the province, have also completed other projects, including a civic operations centre, a stadium and a wastewater treatment plant.

-COVID-19 still has an impact on the administration and drafting of P3 agreements and all forms of construction contracts.
+COVID-19 has had an impact on the administration and drafting of P3 agreements.
+Contractors have been claiming delays due to COVID-19 and have framed these claims as either force majeure events or as changes in law.
 Government sponsors have been responding to market concerns about COVID-19 and have altered their template P3 agreements to better address and more fairly allocate the risks associated with COVID-19.
+It is expected that the dialogue between government sponsors and market participants related to COVID-19, and pandemics in general, will continue throughout 2021.